Juddy2403/Astyanax/README.md

 3. Use the controls listed above to play the game.
 4. Defeat enemies, collect power-ups, and clear the level to win!

+More on the core mechanics of the game can be found on the [official manual](https://www.retrogames.cz/manualy/NES/Astyanax_-_NES_-_Manual.pdf)

 ---

 ## Releases